Visit the institution website for COVID‑19 updates

-The units culminate in a special Practice Track project in the summer, where you will apply what you have learnt to a consultancy project with one of our partner employers during a week-long residential.
-This may be an intense online residential or held at a specific location.
-Further details will be available nearer the time.
+The units culminate in a special Practice Track project in the summer, where you will apply what you have learnt to a consultancy project with one of our partner employers.

 You will benefit from our well-established business connections across a variety of sectors, both in the UK and overseas.

-This course is particularly relevant if you are seeking to build both quantitative and commercial expertise, and have studied a STEM subject at undergraduate level.
+This course is particularly relevant if you are seeking to build both quantitative and commercial expertise, and have studied a STEM subject (including economics) at undergraduate level.

 Your strong disciplinary grounding in both quantitative economics and business will make you sought after across multiple industries and sectors.

 Your skills will be particularly relevant to technology companies, consultancy firms, and finance and banking organisations, but also applicable to other business sectors, government and academia.

 You could go on to work as a data analyst, credit analyst, financial analyst, economist or business analyst.